+Editor’s Note: this table needs some agreed technical subjects.
+At present the contents are as proposed in the email discussion.
+There is a need for a number of agreed subjects to enable the start of PoCs.

 4.6 PDL ISG PoC Report

-Once an PDL ISG PoC Team project is concluded, a PDL ISG PoC Report with the PoC results is expected to be provided to PDL ISG as a contribution to an ISG PDL face to face meeting or be announced on the 'ISG_PDL@list.etsi.org' mailing list.
+Once an PDL ISG PoC team project is concluded, a PDL ISG PoC Report with the PoC results is expected to be provided to PDL ISG as a contribution to an ISG PDL face to face meeting or be announced on the 'ISG_PDL@list.etsi.org' mailing list.
 A PoC Wiki section of the ETSI portal via a link on the PDL home page will also indicate this report.

-An PDL ISG PoC Report should contain the information requested in the PDL ISG PoC Report Template of clause B.1 to notify the PDL ISG that the PoC Team has completed their PoC Project.
-PoC Teams are encouraged to provide additional technical details on the results of their PoC Project using the report format provided in clause B.2.
+An PDL ISG PoC Report should contain the information requested in the PDL ISG PoC Report Template of clause B.1 to notify the PDL ISG that the PoC team has completed their PoC Project.
+PoC teams are encouraged to provide additional technical details on the results of their PoC project using the report format provided in clause B.2.

-The PDL PoC Review Team will present a list of all the PDL ISG PoC Reports to the ISG Plenary after proper evaluation of contents.
+The PDL PoC Review Team will present a list of all the PDL ISG PoC Reports to the ISG plenary after proper evaluation of contents.

-PoC Team members who are participants of ISG PDL may bring technical proposals based on PoC results to PDL ISG as regular contributions.
+PoC team members who are participants of ISG PDL may bring technical proposals based on PoC results to PDL ISG as regular contributions.

 5 Overall Roles and Activities within PoCs